pjones1063/AtariST-HD-Info/README.md

 # AtariST-HD-Info
-# Simple GEM 16 bit C program to list disk details
+### An Example Atari ST C program to demonstrate GEM/AES using a resource file.

-#
+Display disk information on Atari 16-bit ST